 4 events,

 The Prairie Island Indian Community welcomes you to learn about Native American history and experience traditions at their Winter Wacipi in the Island Event Center February 17-19.
-Grand Entry performances […]
+Grand Entry performances will begin the celebration starting on Friday, February 17 at 7PM, Saturday, February 18 at 1PM and 7PM, and Sunday, February 19 at 1PM.
+Admission […]

 Thursday nights at AIFC from 6:00-7:30PM, Dakota Language Instructor Katie Bendickson and Justis Brokenrope will both hold space for all-level language learners to practice speaking Dakota!
 Language sessions will alternate […]